opf/openproject/docs/development/data-flow/README.md

 ##### Project calendars (cp-02)

-- Assignment of a timed work package to a person
+- Assignment of objects shown in the calendar (meetings, work packages, versions, milestones) to a person
 - Change history
 - Person mentioned in a calendar item

 ##### Project news (cp-03)

-- Assignment of a project news to a person (author)
+- Author of a project news
 - Change history
 - Person mentioned in a project news